How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 - PHI Key Player: Joel Embiid (33.1 PPG, 10.2 RPG, 4.2 APG)

-The Kings go on the road to face the Warriors on Thursday at 10:00 PM ET.
+The Suns hit the road the Clippers on Thursday at 1:00 PM ET.

 How to Watch